If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

 How Evergreen Marketing Works And Examples Of Carrot Members Who Have Been Highly Successful Using It

 - Buyers and sellers are searching online every day to solve their problems.

-- You create valuable content and put on your website (Authority Hub).
+- You create valuable content and put it on your website (lead generation hub).

 It could be a video like we’re seeing here from Anthony Beckham.
 It could be a blog post.
-It could be a location page where you’re talking about areas and neighborhoods you buy or sell houses in.
-You can see this one from Anthony, he talks about the top five neighborhoods in Roseburg, Oregon.
+It could be a location page where you’re talking about areas and neighborhoods in which you buy or sell houses.
+You can see this one from Anthony; he talks about the top five neighborhoods in Roseburg, Oregon.

 He put it on YouTube and also created a video post.
 His video already has over 1000 views.

 - If optimized well, your site ranks high.
 Searchers land on it and engage.